lucasgrocha/lucasgrocha/README.md

 ## About Me👨‍🎓

-- 🔭 I'm a Software Developer. <br />
+- 🔭 I'm a Software Engineer. <br />
 - ⚙ I'm currently working with Ruby On Rails. <br />
-- 🤖 I like to work on GNU/Linux environment.🐧<br />
+- 🤖 I LOVE to work on GNU/Linux environment.🐧<br />
-- 📚 I'm a knowledge seeker & I love to learn new technologies. <br />
+- 📚 I'm a knowledge seeker & I love to learn new technologies and programming stuff. <br />
-- ⚡️ I'm 22 yo, and I'm always studying to improve my skills and practicing by solving challenges, making toy projects & deploying them when possible.
+- ⚡️ I'm 22 yo, and I'm always studying to improve my skills and practicing by solving challenges.
 </br>

 ### <p align="center">Keep Coding 🤟 </p>